Gmousse/dataframe-js/doc/CORE_API.md

 <a name="DataFrame+sortBy"></a>

 ### dataFrame.sortBy(columnName, [reverse]) ⇒ <code>[DataFrame](#DataFrame)</code>
 Sort DataFrame rows based on a column values.
+The row should contains only one type. (numerical or string).

 **Kind**: instance method of <code>[DataFrame](#DataFrame)</code>
 **Returns**: <code>[DataFrame](#DataFrame)</code> - An ordered DataFrame.